alpozkanm/XLSX-Email-Extractor-App/README.md

 git clone project

-2. npm install local-web-server

-3. cd into project and write ws in terminal
+3. cd into project

-4.Open the `index.html` file in a web browser.
+4. Open the `index.html` file in a web browser.

 5. Click the "Choose Files" button to select one or more Excel files (.xlsx) from your local machine.